Hurence/logisland/logisland-framework/logisland-resources/src/main/resources/docs/components.rst

    "**cache.client.service**", "The instance of the Controller Service to use for accessing the cache.", "", "null", "", "" "record.type", "default type of record", "", "record", "", ""
-   "**training.history.size**", "History size of for the training in terms of number of points.", "", "true", "", "" "**prediction.horizon.size**", "Predction horizon : number of seconds in the futur to add to the present timestamp.", "", "true", "", ""
+   "**training.history.size**", "History size of for the training in terms of number of points.", "", "true", "", "" "**training.timelapse**", "Timelapse to wait before to trigger a new training.", "", "true", "", "" "**prediction.horizon.size**", "Predction horizon : number of seconds in the futur to add to the present timestamp.", "", "true", "", ""
    "keep.raw.content", "do we add the initial raw content ?", "", "true", "", ""